...

 Timing and temperature control are critical to cooking the best brisket.
 However, the quality of the meat also plays a role.
 Set yourself up for success by selecting the highest-quality brisket.

 Choose a brisket with good marbling.
-You want to see visible streaks of fat (marbling) on the meat because these represent the intramuscular fat that will melt during the cooking process.
+You want to see visible streaks of fat (marbling) on the meat, as these represent the intramuscular fat that will melt during cooking.
 As the fat melts, it enhances the flavor and juiciness of the meat.
-Steer clear of briskets that are too lean, as they may end up dry once cooked.
+Steer clear of briskets that are too lean, as they may dry out during cooking.

 Additionally, opt for a more flexible cut.
 It also means the cut has a good fat distribution, ensuring tender meat through the low-and-slow cooking process.